TimothyDJones/interesting-words/README.md

 ## P
 - **[paroxysm](http://www.wesjones.com/eoh.htm)** - Sudden, often violent and/or uncontrollable, outburst (or fit or attack) of emotion or action.
 Literally "to sharpen the goads" in Greek.
 - **[plangent](https://en.wikipedia.org/wiki/The_Martian_Chronicles)** - Loud and resounding: plangent bells.
-Expressing or suggesting sadness; plaintive: “From a doorway came the plangent sounds of a guitar” (Malcolm Lowry). "beating with a loud sound," 1822, from Latin plangentem (nominative plangens), present participle of plangere "to strike, beat" (see plague (n.)).
+Expressing or suggesting sadness; plaintive: "From a doorway came the plangent sounds of a guitar" (Malcolm Lowry). "beating with a loud sound," 1822, from Latin plangentem (nominative plangens), present participle of plangere "to strike, beat" (see plague (n.)).
 - **[prorupt](http://bigthink.com/strange-maps/595-its-always-chile-in-norway-the-five-types-of-territorial-morphology)** - Geographic term that describes a landmass split into a major and minor part joined by a short "corridor".

 ## S